DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-05-28-java-interview-study-notes.md

 ## Experience hosting interviews

-I recently joined JPMorgan & Chase as Associate VP.
-In that capacity, I have been tasked with filling ~4 open positions in our team.
+In my current organization, I have been taking interviews for last 3 months to fill a few open positions in our team.
 I have filtered 100s of resumes, have had ~20 telephonic interviews and ~4 face-to-face interviews.

 ### Resume tips

-From the statistics mentioned above, the ratio of the resumes filtered seems very low.
+As it might be clear from the statistics mentioned above, the ratio of the resumes filtered seems very low.
+After going through 100s of resumes, they start blending together.
 One of primary reasons for that is the way candidates write resumes.
-If you go through 100s of resumes, they start blending together.

-Follow these tips to make your resume stand out:
+I'd suggest candidates to follow these tips to make their resumes stand out:

 - Resume length should ideally be 1 page, maximum 2 pages.
 Most of resumes I see are more than 4 pages!
 - Don't write summary section.
 1 page resume itself is summary of your skills & career.